8:30, 9:45, 11:00 am

 Download the 2019-20 Children’s Ministry Calendar (.pdf)

 Prince of Peace has dedicated one day each year in the life of your child to remember the promises made during baptism.
 Keeping the Promise Family Experiences (KTP) are designed to teach children about Christian life and equip families to deepen their faith at home.
+2019-20 KTP Schedule (.pdf).

 In response to the promise of placing the Holy Scriptures in your child’s hands, at this KTP (offered in September) families will be invited to come forward as a family and place the Holy Scriptures into the hands of your preschooler during the Sunday 9:45 am worship service.

-n response to the promise to nurture children in faith, this KTP (offered in October) explores the Faith Five Family Tools and discover how faith and life intersect!
+In response to the promise to nurture children in faith, this KTP (offered in October) explores the Faith Five Family Tools and discover how faith and life intersect!

 In response to the promise to teach children the Lord’s Prayer, this KTP (offered in January) will give families the opportunity to learn about the significance of prayer.
 First graders and their families will explore the many different ways to pray, including learning the Lord’s Prayer in motion!